 As the brief list of building types above makes clear, the structures belong to different religions – namely Christianity and Islam.
 They were also built by different cultural groups including the Georgians, Armenians, Seljuk Turks, Mengujekids, Saltukids and Artukids – among others.
 They are usually studied separately, categorised and divided according religion or culture, constrained by modern political and religious frontiers.
 However, the sharp lines that articulate and apportion contemporary maps – in order to designate modern nation states – impose artificial divisions that did not exist in the medieval world when borders were nebulous and different ethnic, cultural and religious groups were more closely intertwined than they are today.

 This website introduces the monuments of the region.
-No borders are articulated on our map, and no immediate categorisation or distinction is imposed upon mosque or monastery, madrasa or mausoleum, so that they may be studied in relation to one another.
+No immediate categorisation or distinction is imposed upon mosque or monastery, madrasa or mausoleum, so that they may be studied in relation to one another.
 These pages are intended to evoke the pluralistic world of this region in the Middle Ages, opening up the similarities and differences of these buildings for closer study.
 Our hope is that these pages will inspire further research into the networks of patrons and builders who traversed Anatolia and the Caucasus, and the common motifs and techniques that they carried with them.

 You can use the menu at the top of the page to browse Crossing Frontiers sites by region.

-Sites with an image have photographs available, both through a clickable ground plan or an image gallery.
-Sites in the list in bold have a written report by one of the Crossing Frontiers team.
-Sites with neither are not available at the moment, but new information is being added all the time as the project progresses.
+Sites with an image have photographs available, through a clickable ground plan or an image gallery.
+Many of the sites in the list have a written report by one of the Crossing Frontiers team.
+New information is being added all the time as the project progresses.